A/PROFESSOR JULIE MILLER BA, MD, FRACS Specialist Endocrine Surgeon

 - Scar tethering/tightness - 5% early, usually settles with time

 - Other unforeseen risks

-You will require general anaesthetic, given by a specialist anaesthetist.
+You will require general an anaesthetic, given by a specialist anesthetist.
 I work with a select group of outstanding anaesthetists.
 Risk of a serious complication in a healthy person is very rare.
 Potential risks include, but are not limited to:

 - Heart problems (death, heart attack, arrhythmias).